argoso/sunray-public/SMT_PIN_HELP/Readme.txt

-Helper programs to find Einhell lawn mower GC-RM 500 pins and my other lawn mower with STM32F103ZED6 (GD32F303ZET6 analog) CPU's
+Helper programs to find Einhell lawn mower GC-RM 500 pins and may other lawn mower with STM32F103ZED6 (GD32F303ZET6 analog) CPU's

 in PCB we found
 3x MC33035DW 	Brushless DC Motor Controller